fabric8io/fabric8/examples/README.md

 # FUSE IDE

-You can also import the examples in Fuse IDE to work with them and to be able to view the graphical representations of the Camel routes:
+You can import the Fuse ESB Enterprise examples into Fuse IDE.
+Fuse IDE allows you to view graphical representations of the Camel routes and to perform run time testing in a distributed environment.

+To import the examples into Fuse IDE:

 1. From the menu, select File -> Import...
 2. In the dialog, select Maven -> Existing Maven Projects and click Next.